josephgithin/ps-scraper/Readme.md

 # Build

-you can use the binary `main.exe` if you don't want to build from scratch.
+you can use the binary `ps-scraper.exe` if you don't want to build from scratch.

 *To build*